 You will find reported decisions of the Scottish Land Court in one of four sets of reports set out below.
-Modern reports are in the Scottish Land Court’s own series, and you can obtain copies of decisions from the Court.
+Modern reports are in the Scottish Land Court’s own series or on this web site, and you can obtain copies of decisions from the Court.
 Some are reported in the Scots Law Times.
 The reporting of older decisions is a little more complicated.

 Scottish Land Court Reports 1913–1963

 Decisions of the Land Court were published as a supplement to the Scottish Law Review and Reports of Sheriff Court Cases and the published decisions in each year were bound as the Scottish Land Court Reports.
 The reports date from 1913 to 1963.
 To refer to a particular decision it is normally sufficient to quote the year and the page number, abbreviating Scottish Land Court Reports to SLCR, thus: Balfour v Couper 1963 SLCR 13.
 However, since 1913 variations have been used.
 Scott in the Law of Smallholdings (1933) refers to cases simply by their volume number, for example, Hart v Campbell 10 SLCR 13 = 1922 SLCR 13, whilst MacCuish and Flyn in Crofting Law (1990) refer to cases with their date in brackets and the volume number, thus: Falconer v Murray (1913) 1 SLCR 53.

 Since 1982 the Land Court has produced its own volumes of reported decisions each year and these are referred to simply by the year and the page number, thus: Luss Estates Co v Colquhoun 1982 SLCR 1.

 You will find the headnotes for these reported cases from 1982 to 2008 in the Digest of Cases.